dessenag/rEGO/README.md

 3. G. Dessena, rEGO – A tutorial on the refined Efficient Global Optimisation, GitHub, Oct.
 4, 2023. doi: [10.5281/zenodo.8406031](https://doi.org/10.5281/zenodo.8406031)

 The rEGO is a refined version of the well-known EGO and allows for a better use of computational power for single-objective problems.
+The repository contains also the model, built in [1] for the three-storey structure of the EI at LANL.
 The rEGO workflow is a novelty and the code is built over two existing platforms which are forked under [Utilities](/Utilities):

 - DACE Toolbox, Hans Bruun Nielsen, Søren Nymand and Lophaven Jacob Søndergaard - https://github.com/psbiomech/dace-toolbox-source